 Active tectonics and the resulting earthquake hazard is a pressing issue facing many countries.
-We are in a unique position at Leeds to bring together a range of observational, modelling and field approaches to answer important unresolved questions about the earthquake cycles.
+We are in a unique position at Leeds to bring together a range of observational, modelling, and field approaches to answer important unresolved questions about the earthquake cycles.
 The research topic has immediate relevance to improving our understanding of the link between faulting and timescale and nature of seismic hazard.
 There will be ample opportunities to deliver the results of the project at international conferences in addition to UK meetings.
-Through in-country collaborators, there will be the opportunity to communicate the earthquake hazard to local authorities and civil protection planners.
+Through in-country collaborators, there will be opportunities to communicate the earthquake hazard to local authorities and civil protection planners.

 The project sits in an emerging research field with important fundamental research to be done but also important societal implications.
 Consequently, we anticipate the project will generate several papers being suitable for submission to high impact journals.

-You will be part of an active group of researchers and students at SEE that focus on earthquake dynamics including experts in active faulting and microstructural investigation of rocks and minerals.
-Specifically, the student will work under the supervision of Dr. Laura Gregory and Prof Sandra Piazolo within the Tectonics and Geodynamics group in the Institute of Geophysics & Tectonics at the School of Earth & Environment at Leeds.
+You will be part of an active group of researchers and students at SEE that focuses on earthquake dynamics including experts in active faulting and microstructural investigation of rocks and minerals.
+Specifically, the student will work under the supervision of Dr Laura Gregory and Prof Sandra Piazolo within the Tectonics and Geodynamics group in the Institute of Geophysics & Tectonics at the School of Earth & Environment at Leeds.
 The Institute also hosts the Centre for the Observation and Modelling of Earthquakes, Volcanoes and Tectonics (COMET), which provides a large group of researchers engaged in active tectonics research with whom the student can interact.
-This project provides a high level of specialist scientific training in: (i) analysis of geophysical data in terms of earthquake cycle, (ii) geological field skills, (iii) laboratory analysis including state-of-the-art microstructural and –chemical analysis (from outcrop to nanometer scale) (iv) data processing and interpretation of laser scanner data and (v) Deformation modelling related to earthquake cycle.
+This project provides a high level of specialist scientific training in: (i) analysis of geophysical data in terms of earthquake cycle, (ii) geological field skills, (iii) laboratory analysis including state-of-the-art microstructural and –chemical analysis (from outcrop to nanometer scale), (iv) data processing and interpretation of laser scanner data, and (v) Deformation modelling related to earthquake cycle.
 Microscale analysis will be using the most advanced analytical suite currently available in the UK housed in the new Bragg Centre, a £96 million investment in engineering and physical sciences at the University of Leeds.
-The successful PhD student will have access to a broad spectrum of training workshops put on by the Faculty that include an extensive range from scientific computing through to managing your degree and preparing for your viva.
+The successful PhD student will have access to a broad spectrum of training workshops put on by the Faculty that includes an extensive range from scientific computing through to managing your degree and preparing for your viva.

 Barbot, S; N Lapusta and JP Avouac (2012).
 Under the hood of the earthquake machine: toward predictive modelling of the seismic cycle.
 Science 336, pp 707-710, doi: 10.1126/science.1218796